 What Is It?

 It’s a stablecoin.
-“Facebit” will be a stablecoin pegged to the value of several different currencies.
+Libra was originally planned as a stablecoin pegged to the value of several different currencies.
 (Read our top-rated piece on stablecoins here.)
-This means its price won’t fluctuate, like bitcoin—but it won’t be tied exclusively to the dollar, either.
+This would have meant its price wouldn’t fluctuate, like bitcoin — but it wouldn’t be tied exclusively to the dollar, either.
 Initially, however, Diem is likely to be backed one-for-one by the US dollar, as they try to meet worldwide government regulatory approval.

 It’s a very big, very secret team.
 Over 50 engineers are working on the project, which is highly confidential, requiring special keycard access to enter the building.

-The estimated launch is Q2 2019.
-In discussions with exchanges, Facebook has indicated they plan to launch in the first half of 2019 (read: this summer).
+The estimated launch is 2021.
+In discussions with exchanges, Facebook has indicated they plan to launch before the end of 2021.

 It will be at least partially decentralized.
 By partnering with exchanges, Facebook is signaling that it will not be tightly centralized.
 And by using blockchain, Facebook is signaling this is not an “in-game currency,” accessible only to Facebook users.